alealfaro16/EECS326_webcam/README.md

 # Webcam firmware

-Questions to ask Ilya:
+Questions to ask:

-How does is the USART RX buffer supposed to be setup?
-Using PDC (Peripheral DMA)?
-Or another method (FIFO)?
-FIFO
+How big should the image buffer be?

-If using FIFO then how big should the buffer be?
-1000, clear buffer with for loop, setting every entry to zero.
+Where should the memory address start for the pdc buffer?
+In example code it is 0x6000... but IRAM starts at 0x2000... and when I change it gives me an error.

-What should the size of the image buffer be?
-Image width and height specifically.
-Not known yet.
-Look at board.h files for camera configurations (hard)
+How do we access the elements of that buffer to find the length of the image/send it to the wifi chip?

 Notes on enclosure:
 Make walls 1mm thick